stylewarning/cl-permutation/README.md

 Combinations represent the selection of `M` objects from a collection of `N` objects.
 These are represented by a vector containing `M` `1`'s and `N` `0`'s.
 The class that manages this is a `COMBINATION-SPEC`.
-For example, all combinations of 4 objects choosing 2 can be listed by the
+For example, all combinations of 2 objects of a total of 4 can be listed by the
 following:

 ```